plone/training/docs/mastering-plone/volto_talkview.md

 export default TalkView;
 ```

-Also add a convenience-import of the new component to {file}`src/components/index.js`:
+Also add a convenience import of the new component to {file}`src/components/index.js`:

 ```jsx
 import TalkView from './Views/Talk';